ecraven/run-on-schemes/README.md

 (newline)
 ```

-Run `run-on-schemes -i name-of-script.scm`.
+Run `run-on-schemes run name-of-script.scm`.
 The script will attempt to find all
 schemes on your system that it knows about, and run the script on each.

 ## Advanced Usage